johncmerfeld/Riddler/RPSHop/README.md

 # RockPaperScissorsHop

+### Topline conclusion: An 8-hoop game takes about 58 seconds, on average.
+The length of a game increases roughly quadratically as the number of hoops goes up, and it appears that once there are 58 hoops, the average game can be expected to take 30 minutes, filling an entire class period.

 ## [The challenge](https://fivethirtyeight.com/features/how-many-hoops-will-kids-jump-through-to-play-rock-paper-scissors/)

+The following [delightful video](https://www.youtube.com/watch?v=PcIord7RNAI) has been making the viral rounds.

-Let’s call this game rock-paper-scissors-hop.
+Let’s call this game rock-paper-scissors-hop *('RPSHop' in this document)*.
 Here is an idealized list of its rules:

 Kids stand at either end of N hoops.
   - At the start of the game, one kid from each end starts hopping at a speed of one hoop per second until they run into each other, either in adjacent hoops or in the same hoop.